kuzudb/kuzu-docs/docs/client-apis/cpp-api/udf.md

 # UDF API
 Kùzu provides users with two interfaces that enable them to define their own custom scalar and vectorized functions.

-## createScalarFunction
+## Connection::createScalarFunction
 This API allows user to register ordinary scalar functions which are defined in c++ and use them as Kùzu built-in functions in a query.
 UDF functions are as efficient as the built-in functions.
-Since two c++ primitive types may map to the same Cypher(e.g. `int32` can map to both `INT32` or `DATE` in Kùzu), Kùzu provides two overloaded APIs which can eliminate the ambiguity in datatype mapping.
+Since two c++ primitive types may map to the same Cypher data types(e.g. `int32` can map to both `INT32` or `DATE` in Kùzu), Kùzu provides two overloaded APIs which can eliminate the ambiguity in datatype mapping.

 ### 1. Create a scalar function by automatically inferring the parameter and result type in Kùzu.
 ```